Ground water authority might expand areas where water-guzzling industries can operate

 Kumar said he got to know the draft guidelines had been put on the website only after seeing Scroll.in’s emailed questionnaire.
 It was removed subsequently.

-However, these draft guidelines have also been submitted to the tribunal in an ongoing case about large-scale illegal extraction of groundwater in Ghaziabad, an industry-intensive town that forms part of the National Capital Region.
+However, these draft guidelines are to be submitted to the tribunal in an ongoing case about large-scale illegal extraction of groundwater in Ghaziabad, an industry-intensive town that forms part of the National Capital Region.

 “Our case was filed with reference to industries operating without no-objection certificates from the CGWA,” said Rahul Choudhary, a lawyer arguing on behalf of the complainants, referring to the central authority.
 “But after the 2015 guidelines [which made it mandatory for even existing industries to apply for no-objection certificates], industries went to court and said these rules will affect livelihoods and requested changes.”